Bouni/max-cube-protocol/S-Message.md

 The base string is preceding the detailed settings and determines what parameter will be set.

-	* 000440000000	Base string for Temperature and Mode setting
+	* 000440000000	Base string for temperature and mode setting
-	* 000410000000  Base string for Program data setting
+	* 000410000000  Base string for program data setting
-	* 000011000000  Base string for Eco mode temperature setting
+	* 000011000000  Base string for eco mode temperature setting

 	* 000412000000  Base string for ConfigValveFunctions
 	* 000020000000  Base string for AddLinkPartner